-Several hours of gluttony in the bars made the natural progression to a nightclub of course where we randomly partied with that blonde hipster surfer who always wears the weird glasses until a good 2.00am.
+Several hours of gluttony in the bars made the natural progression to a nightclub of course where we randomly partied with that blonde hipster surfer until the club shut.

 This is when I lost George and Will also disappeared into the night, so I sat by mine and Will’s bikes outside the club, keeping myself awake by reading the only book in my artillery, the Yoga Sutras of Pantalaji.
-For seven hours!
+For six hours.